Varkalandar/rust_and_dust/README.md

 ### Install Rust

 You need to have Rust installed on your computer to build Rust and Dust Collector from source.
 Please see https://www.rust-lang.org/tools/install for further instructions.
-Once Rust is installed, you can compile and start fractal lands this way:
+Once Rust is installed, you can compile and start Rust and Dust Collector this way:

     git clone https://github.com/Varkalandar/rust_and_dust.git
     cd rust_and_dust